 Linux is not as popular as some other desktop operating systems such as Windows or Mac.
 While there generally isn’t a lack of apps for the platform, several big names such as Adobe are missing from the Linux apps scene.
 One of the reasons for this is that the Linux community believes in free and open-source software.
-There’s just not as much money in it for the big software companies, especially considering the relatively smaller Linux user base compared to Windows or Mac.
-Still, there are many popular Mac and Windows apps and services that are also available for Linux.
+There’s not as much money in it for the big software companies, especially considering the relatively smaller Linux user base compared to Windows or Mac.
+Still, there are many popular Mac and Windows apps and services also available for Linux.
 Here are some of them.

 1. Chrome & other browsers